Footnote(s): (a) Reference periods vary between at 15 November and at 31 December each year.

-Source(s): Department of Sustainability, Environment, Water, Population and Communities (SEWPaC), 'EPBC Act List of Threatened fauna'.
-Current list is available on-line, although historical data is sourced directly from SEWPaC; www.environment.gov.au.
+Source(s): Department of Sustainability, Environment, Water, Population and Communities (SEWPaC), 'EPBC Act List of Threatened fauna', Current list is available on-line, although historical data is sourced directly from SEWPaC.

 Threatened fauna are a small part of overall biodiversity, yet an increase in the endangered status of listed species threatens ecological processes and can point to a wider decline in biodiversity.
 This provides an indication of decline in overall biodiversity and how it is changing over time.

-Over the past decade, the number of threatened fauna species has increased from 332 in 2000 to 432 in 2010.
-Of the list of threatened fauna species, just under half (46%) were listed as vulnerable, around two-fifths (41%) were listed as endangered or critically endangered, and just over one in ten (13%) were listed as extinct.
+Over the past decade, the number of threatened fauna species in Australia has increased from 353 in 2001 to 439 in 2011.
+Of these threatened fauna species, just under half (45%) were listed as vulnerable, around two-fifths (41%) were listed as endangered or critically endangered, and just over one in ten (13%) were listed as extinct.

-For a more in-depth discussion about how biodiversity relates to progress and whether it is improving in Australia, please see the Biodiversity chapter in Measures of Australia’s Progress, 2010 (cat. no. 1370.0).
+For a more in-depth discussion about how biodiversity relates to progress, please see the Biodiversity chapter in Measures of Australia’s Progress, 2010 (cat. no. 1370.0).